 - Full back toileting sling with good heat support

 - Good hygiene access

-This quick to fit and easy to remove sling is very much like the standard Bosun Chair Sling.
+This full back toileting sling is quick to fit and easy to remove and is very much like the standard Bosun Chair Sling.
 The difference is that is has the added feature of full back support.
 It is also available in a variety of materials (see the FAQ tab).

 The advantage of this sling is that it is easy to undress patients while in the sling and it saves two unnecessary lifts to put a patient on a bed to undress and dress them.
 It can also be left behind the patient without adverse pressure problems, but as it is such an easy sling to put on and remove, most Carers will remove the sling rather than leave it behind a patient.